Style

 Biography

 Leslie Dawson was born on 2 February 1931 in Collyhurst, a working-class district of north Manchester, and grew up in a household where humour was both defence and currency.
-His father was an engineering worker, his mother a sharp-tongued woman whose wit would later feed his most famous routines.
-After leaving school he worked as a local newspaper reporter, then as a meat porter and door-to-door salesman, all the while trying out jokes in the working men's clubs of Lancashire where the audience would let you know instantly if you were funny.
+His father was a bricklayer, his mother a sharp-tongued woman whose wit would later feed his most famous routines.
+After leaving school, Dawson worked in the parcels department of the Manchester Co-op, briefly as a journalist on the Bury Times, and as an apprentice electrician before being called up for National Service, trying out jokes in the working men's clubs of Lancashire whenever he could find a stage.

 For years Dawson died on stage.
 He changed his name, changed his act, and even considered giving up comedy until he stopped trying to be a slick, polished entertainer and started presenting himself as the world-weary, pessimistic northerner he really was.
-The breakthrough came with an appearance on ITV's Opportunity Knocks in 1967 and, more decisively, Granada's The Comedians in 1971, where his deadpan mother-in-law monologues and anti-piano recitals made him one of the most popular faces on British television.
+His national breakthrough came with Opportunity Knocks in 1967, followed by wider exposure on Granada's The Comedians from 1971, where his deadpan mother-in-law monologues and anti-piano recitals made him one of the most popular faces on British television.

 Dawson's health was never robust.
-A heavy smoker and famously fond of food, he suffered a major heart attack in 1985 and continued to work against medical advice.
-On 10 June 1993, at the age of 62, he died of a second heart attack in hospital after a routine dental procedure.
-He had been due to return to Blankety Blank only days later.
+A heavy smoker and famously fond of food, he nearly died in February 1985 from a failing prostate gland complicated by blood poisoning, and on 3 September 1988 he suffered a heart attack in Blackpool and spent nine days in hospital.
+On 10 June 1993, aged 62, he died suddenly from a heart attack while receiving treatment for a heart complaint at St Joseph's Hospital in Manchester.
 His funeral was one of the largest the north of England had seen for a comedian, and his influence lives on in every stand-up who turns domestic gloom into shared joy.

 Comedy Style